AmeliaBeep/FoodFeed/README.md

 ### Database Structure

-The entity relationship diagram for the site is fairly typical.
+The entity‑relationship diagram for the site is fairly typical.
 A single user can have multiple posts and comments, and a single post can have multiple comments.

 <div align="center">
   <img src="static/images/readme/entity-relationship-diagram.png" alt="Entity relationship diagram displaying relationships between the (default Django) User, User Profile, Post and Comment models" width="55%">